 The new home for Doncaster Libraries and Heritage Doncaster in the Civic and Cultural Quarter is located on the junction of Waterdale and Chequer Road in Doncaster town centre.

 Danum Gallery, Library and Museum officially opened its doors on Saturday 29 May 2021.

 The Danum Gallery, Library and Museum fully ‘opened the doors’ with no requirement for pre-booking from Friday 9 July.
 Admission is free to all.

-Café 1910, located within the building, will launch a full menu for sit-in and takeaway during opening hours, with booking no longer required.
+Café 1910, located within the building, has a full menu for sit-in and takeaway during opening hours.